BookTrust offers a free Bookstart Baby book pack to every baby aged 0-12 months in England and Wales each year.

 If you are interested in giving Bookstart Baby at your setting, email [email protected] to find out who your local Bookstart Coordinator is.

 Every baby is eligible for a free Bookstart Baby pack, which contains:

-- Two engaging and age-appropriate board books carefully chosen by independent panel of experts such as health visitors and librarians
+- An engaging book carefully chosen by independent panel of experts such as health visitors and librarians

 Bookstart Baby has been designed to be given alongside messaging and tips to improve parents’ knowledge and confidence in reading with their baby.
 The next page gives advice for delivering these key messages.